 After the second air raid, the POWs were ordered to dig three air raid trenches.
 The trenches were five feet deep and four feet wide.
 Each trench could hold 50 men and, at first, had one entrance.
 The officers had a smaller trench.
-The Japanese believed that American forces would land on the island sometime in mid-December and a convoy was spotted heading toward the island on December 12.
-The POWs were unaware that the Japanese command at the airfield had received this message the evening of December 13.
-“At the time of the enemy landing, if the prisoners of war are harboring an enemy feeling, dispose of them at the appropriate time.”
+The Japanese seemed to believe that the POWs were the cause of the air raids so the treatment given to them got worse.

 After the war, Fred’s family learned that he had been executed.
 This information was provided by another soldier, from Janesville, who liberated the island.
 The soldier told Fred’s family the events of his death.
 He told them how, as the POWs rushed from the shelters, the Japanese bayoneted and machine-gunned them.
 After this, dynamite was thrown into the trenches to assure that the POWs were dead.
 In Bruni’s case, he and three other officers, Lt.
 Cmdr.
 Henry Knight, Lt.
 Carl Mango, and Warrant Officer Glen Turner had their own trench.

 Once in it, the Japanese poured gasoline on it and set the trench on fire.
 Mango, the camp doctor, made it out of the trench, with his clothes on fire, pleading with the Japanese to show mercy to the prisoners.
-He was shot and his body set on fire.
+He was shot and his body was set on fire.

 Of the POWs who had managed to escape, only eleven survived what became known as the Palawan Massacre.
 Capt.
 Fred T. Bruni was not one of these men.
 Early in 1945, his wife received several POW cards from her husband.
 She hoped that this was a sign that he would be home soon and had no idea that he had already been murdered.
 His murder was confirmed when his wife received the small notebook he had kept as a diary while a POW.
 The book had a mark on it that indicated it had come from the Island of Palawan.

 Capt.
 Fred T. Bruni was burned to death with 138 other POWs on Palawan Island, by the Japanese, on Thursday, December 14, 1944.
 He and the other POWs were murdered because the Japanese did not want them to be liberated by advancing American troops.
-When American troops did land on Palawan, they found the mass grave for the POWs and the diary Fred had kept while a POW.
+When American troops did land in Palawan, they found the mass grave for the POWs and the diary Fred had kept while a POW.
 In it, he recorded the deaths of the other members of A Company.
-The official announcement of what had been done on Palawan was not made to the known until March 3, 1945.
+The official announcement of what had been done on Palawan was not made known until March 3, 1945.

-The communique to Mrs. Hazel Bruni told her of her husband’s death in the POW execution.
+A communique to Mrs. Hazel Bruni told her of her husband’s death in the POW execution.
 It said:

-“Capt Fred T. Bruni was in the brutal massacre of 150 members of the U.S. army, navy, and marine corps in a gigantic gasoline bonfire on December 14, 1944, at Puerto Princess prison camp, Palawan, in the Philippine Islands.
+Capt Fred T. Bruni was in the brutal massacre of 150 members of the U.S. army, navy, and marine corps in a gigantic gasoline bonfire on December 14, 1944, at Puerto Princess prison camp, Palawan, in the Philippine Islands.

-“This group of prisoners was attacked without warning by their Japanese guards who attempted to massacre the prisoners to the last man.
+This group of prisoners was attacked without warning by their Japanese guards who attempted to massacre the prisoners to the last man.
 Ten prisoners succeeded in escaping and these were the only survivors.
 It had now been officially established by reports received by the war department that all the remaining prisoners perished as a result of this ruthless attack.

-“Edward F. Witsell, acting adjutant general of the army“
+Edward F. Witsell, acting adjutant general of the army